bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Difficult Environments

-CUBIC is designed to remedy the poor performance of Reno TCP in fast and long-distance networks.
+CUBIC is designed to remedy the poor performance of Reno in fast and long-distance networks.

 ## Investigating a Range of Environments